 Manitoba First Nations Education Resource Centre

 The Manitoba First Nations Education Resource Centre Inc., (MFNERC) was established in 1998.
-The AMC established the MFNERC through resolution to provide coordinated second and third level education services to Manitoba’s First Nations schools.
+The AMC established the MFNERC through a resolution to provide coordinated second and third-level education services to Manitoba’s First Nations schools.
 It provides services and support to 58 First Nations schools in 49 Manitoba First Nations.
 The MFNERC provides the province’s leading education, administration, technology, language, and cultural services to First Nations schools in Manitoba.
-As mandated by the Chiefs-In-Assembly, the MFNERC is also working on the development of the Manitoba First Nations School System, which is a First Nations led strategy for a culturally relevant, high-quality education system.
+As mandated by the Chiefs-In-Assembly, the MFNERC is also working on the development of the Manitoba First Nations School System, which is a First Nations-led strategy for a culturally relevant, high-quality education system.

 First Nations Health and Social Secretariat of Manitoba